Success and Happiness

 But Rabbi Nehorai understood even more.
 Isaiah said God gives strength to the young.
 Strength for what?
 It is the strength to labor onwards.
 While other youths weary and tire, a youth dedicated to Torah does not.
 Why?
 It is because youths who seek money as an end eventually find dissatisfaction with money alone: “One who loves money is not satisfied with money” (Koheles 5:9).
 God designed man to be dissatisfied with the physical as an ends.
 Man is designed to find happiness only in wisdom.
 Therefore, youths seeking success alone become frustrated.
 But a youth who is dedicated to Torah and wisdom will be invigorated by the excitement of Torah study; he will not weary in his physical labors as he performs them eagerly in order to support his return that day to his Torah studies.
 Philosophically and psychologically the person dedicated to wisdom is always excited about the adventures he will encounter in his next Torah study session.
 And when he grows old and his body weakens, Isaiah does not say God gives him strength, but he is creative producing “fruit in old age” and he is lucid and full of vigor.

-God supports our two stages of life with what is needed in each stage: in youth man is designed naturally to find renewed strength, provided to his focuses on wisdom.
+God supports our two stages of life with what is needed in each stage: in youth man is designed naturally to find renewed strength, provided that his focus is on wisdom.
 And in old age Torah wisdom again invigorates one's mind and psyche with creativity and complete happiness.

 This is not providential, but it is the natural human design working properly, offering man success and happiness as is God’s will for one dedicated to Torah.